HugoDaniel/hugodaniel.com/content/posts/2025-09-23-webgpu-shader-unknown-limits.md

 get to these limits.
 For my purposes I am going to assume that we are dealing with a safe limit of `512MiB`.

-Thats a big shader!
+That's a big shader!

 I don't expect to hit this limit on my tests because I am using `JSON.stringify` on the shader string to send it together with metadata to my DSL engine WebGPU player.
-That `stringify()` function alone will act as a memory barrier for such mega large strings in some scenarios.
+The `stringify()` function itself acts as a memory barrier for such huge strings.

 Within this constraint, what other limits are waiting for us?

 ### 2 - Express your self syntax errors

-How big can an expression be in WGSL? lets find out:
+How big can an expression be in WGSL? let's find out:

 ```wgsl
 // How big can we make this turn out to be?